-Lyons and his friend Walter Duranty, who were both very sympathetic to Joseph Stalin, decided to try and undermine these reports by Jones.
-Lyons told Bassow Whitman, the author of The Moscow Correspondents: Reporting on Russia from the Revolution to Glasnost (1988): "We admitted enough to soothe our consciences, but in roundabout phrases that damned Jones a liar.
+Eugene Lyons and his friend Walter Duranty, who were both very sympathetic to Joseph Stalin, decided to try and undermine these reports by Jones.
+Lyons told Bassow Whitman, the author of The Moscow Correspondents: Reporting on Russia from the Revolution to Glasnost (1988) "We admitted enough to soothe our consciences, but in roundabout phrases that damned Jones a liar.
 The filthy business having been disposed of, someone ordered vodka."
 Lyons justified his actions by claiming that the Soviet authorities would have made life difficult as newsmen in Moscow.
 (5)

 Something in his face as he gobbled and retched; something animal, desperate, fearful; appetite and disgust mingled in the two actions of gobbling and retching, brought a sudden doubt into Pye's mind.
 The man is starving, he thought.
 Were the others starving?
 Was there the same look in their eyes as in his?
 Were they, like him, pale and agonised with starvation?
 Was this market a kind of scavenging; like cats he had seen in the very early morning?
 Were they famished animals fighting over refuse?

 The doubt haunted him on his way back to his hotel.
 He saw hunger everywhere; in the faces that hurried past him, and in the patient queues, and in the empty shops, dimly lighted and decorated with red streamers, whose windows contained only busts of Marx and Lenin and Stalin.
 Stone busts exposed to ravenous eyes.
 Instead of bread, the law and the prophets offered as tasty morsels to a famished population....